gloryofrobots/fixsim/README.md

 -------------

 FixSim consists of two scripts fixsim-client.py and fixsim-server.py.
-Each script use two configuration files, one for FIX Session settings in ini format and one for business logic in YAML.
+Each script uses two configuration files, one for FIX Session settings in ini format and one for business logic in YAML.
 You can find example configurations with comments in project tree.
-For example fixsim-server may be started by command
+For example server and client may be started by commands:

 ```
 python fixsim-server --acceptor_config fixsim-server.conf.ini --config
 fixsim-server.conf.yaml
 ```

-And fixsim-client

 ```
 python fixsim-client --initiator_config fixsim-client.conf.ini --config
 fixsim-client.conf.yaml
 ```

-FIXSIM depends on twisted but you can easily purge it from poject by replacing reactor infinite loop by differrent infinite loop in main thread and implementing something like twisted.internet.task.LoopingCall which used for sending snapshots and subscribing to instruments
+FixSim depends on twisted but you can easily purge it from poject by replacing reactor infinite loop by differrent infinite loop in main thread and implementing something like twisted.internet.task.LoopingCall which is used for periodical sending snapshots and subscribing to instruments.

 FixSim supports only FIX44 now

 Workflow
 --------

 FixSim business logic is pretty simple.
 Server receives client session and stores it.
 Client subscribes to the one or more instrument (like EUR/USD, USD/CAD etc) and server starts sending market data snapshots to client.
-Client can create a new order  for each snapshot and send it to acceptor or skip this snapshot (see skip_snapshot_chance attr in client yaml config).
+Client can create a new orderfor each snapshot and send it to acceptor or skip this snapshot (see skip_snapshot_chance attr in client yaml config).
 Order is created for one randomly selected quote from previously received snapshot.
 For each such order acceptor can create filled or rejected execution report(see reject rate in server yaml config)